Seddryck/NBi/_documentation/installation-test-suite.md

 In the example, here under, we'll test that the results of two queries are equal.
 The first query is the *system-under-test* and is defined in the xml element *system-under-test*.
 More info about this kind of system-under-test can be found [there](../equivalence-resultsets).

 First, we need to specify which kind of test we'll perform.
-Here we'll perform a test of structure.
-For this, we're using the xml element named *structure* inside the xml element
+Here we'll perform a test of *execution* (meaning that we'll execute a query or an etl).
+For this, we're using the xml element named *execution* inside the xml element
 {% highlight xml %}
 <system-under-test>
  <execution>